 - 1 national historic reserve (J.M.
 Barker (Hapupu))

 - 4conservation areas (Chudleigh, Tangepu, Green Swamp and Nikau Bush).

 The focus of management is to protect and restore natural ecosystems, indigenous fauna and flora and cultural heritage features.
 Public walking tracks and interpretation panels are maintained in Henga, J.M.
 Barker (Hapupu) and Nikau Bush reserves.
 A permit is required to enter Tuku Nature Reserve.

 People may visit other areas so long as they first obtain permission to cross private land en route and abide by the Environmental Care Code.

 Private protected land

 Many areas of privately-owned land are protected for conservation on both of the main islands.
-The number has been steadily growing in the last few years until they now outnumber Crown-owned protected areas.
-Most are legally covenanted in perpetuity and have management agreements with the Department of Conservation.
+The number has been steadily growing in the last few years until they now outnumber crown-owned protected areas.
+Most are legally covenanted in perpetuity and have management agreements DOC.
 The Nature Heritage Fund has provided funding for fencing, survey and legal costs for most of these areas.

 Several other areas are legally protected for 25 years under the Nga Whenua Rahui programme.
 The QE II National Trust also provides opportunities for legal protection of private land (Open Space Covenants in perpetuity).
 Whatever mechanism is used, ownership is retained by the landowners and public access is by their permission.

-Planting, stock exclusion, weed control and animal-pest control are all part of their management, usually in partnership with the Department of Conservation.
+Planting, stock exclusion, weed control and animal-pest control are all part of their management, usually in partnership with DOC.
 These areas are conserved through the generosity of the landowners.
-They complement the Crown-owned network of reserves and make a major contribution to the protection and restoration of indigenous habitats and historic features of the Chatham Islands.
+They complement the crown-owned network of reserves and make a major contribution to the protection and restoration of indigenous habitats and historic features of the Chatham Islands.